-Give with Gladness?
 The book of Acts speaks about the formation of the early church.
-Believers were filled with the Holy Spirit, and the church was alive with eagerness and excitement in coming together as a unified body.
-Many gave freely of their possessions to meet the needs of others; it was a powerful, beautiful time in biblical history.
+Believers were filled with the Holy Spirit and the church was alive with eagerness and excitement in coming together as a unified body.
+Many gave freely of their possessions to meet the needs of others.
+It was a powerful, beautiful time in biblical history.
 However, one man named Ananias, along with his wife Sapphira, only pretended to be part of this unity.
 Like others, they sold their land to benefit the church; but instead of giving with gladness, they secretly kept back some of the money they made from the sale.
-They were not only lying to the church members and the church leaders, but also to the Holy Spirit.
+They were not only lying to the church members and the church leaders, but more dangerously, they were lying to the Holy Spirit.
 Their lack of trust in the Lord, as well as their deception, brought about their untimely demise.
-(See Acts 5:1-11).

 What do you have to give today?
 Time?
 Money?
 Encouragement?
 A helping hand?
-Trust the Lord fully, respond to the Holy Spirit’s nudging; don’t hold back.
+Trust the Lord fully, respond to the Holy Spirit’s nudging; don’t hold back something that God is asking you to give in order to bless others.
 Go, and give with gladness.
-And then, be assured that He smiles on your act of worship.
+Be assured that He smiles on your act of worship.
 No telling how He will multiply your gift among those who need it.

 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
 2 Corinthians 9:7